Date: 09. February 2017.

 Bread: One bun, served with butter.

 We arrive in Melbourne more or less on time.
-Virgin Australia have their own terminal in Melbourne by the looks of it.
+Virgin Australia have their own terminal in Melbourne.

 From arrivals it takes me about five minutes to walk the short distance to the Holiday Inn hotel, where I will be staying for just the one night.